Provence Beauty Retinol + Probiotic Complex Restoring Serum

 Coconut fruit is naturally rich in amino acids, sugars, and nutrients including Vitamin C and small amounts of vitamin B. Malic acid can also be found in coconut fruit extract.

-Learn more about Lactobacillus FermentCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Lactobacillus FermentCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.